ep2247/Data__Vis_FinalProject/README.md

 # Data
 ## Data used for analysis:
-_Data that were in used can be found in the [ML project GitHub repo under data folder](https://github.com/danachermesh/Food_Deserts_ML/tree/master/data)_
+_Data used can be found in the [ML project GitHub repo under data folder](https://github.com/danachermesh/Food_Deserts_ML/tree/master/data)_

 _Birth Outcome Variables Data_
 Two adverse birth outcomes were considered: preterm birth and low birthweight.
 Data on these outcomes were collected from New York State Department of Health at the zip code level.